 - Coating the chicken in baking powder before air frying is what gives it that crispy texture.
 Don't skip this step!

 1. Lightly oil air fryer basket or coat with cooking spray.

 2. Pat the wings dry, and season with salt and pepper.

 3. Add the baking powder to a large bowl and toss the wings in it until coated.

-5. When the 15 minutes are up, flip the wings with tongs.
+5. When the 15 minutes are up, open the lid, and flip the wings with tongs.

 7. Meanwhile, prepare the sauce.
 Add all sauce ingredients to a medium saucepan over medium-low heat.

 8. Let the sauce simmer until thickened, stirring often, about 8-10 minutes.

 9. Toss the cooked chicken wings with the sauce until coated all over.

 Serve with carrots, celery, dip of your choice and a nice, cold beer!